EDIT: 04.02.2026: I have YARA Rules available for detection, contact me at contact@robin-dost.de if you need them.

 while read -r line; do sed -i "s|$line||g" ilovelovelove.txt; done < removable.txt

 The script is now much cleaner, but some junk variables still remain.
 These were not properly filtered out because they were detected as variable placeholders inside strings.
+To handle this, we isolate them and remove any variable that does not have a corresponding set assignment.

 I also found many Base64 strings in the script, but none of them appear to form recognizable structures at this point, so we ignore them for now.
+Next, we replace every remaining variable with its assigned value.

 For this purpose, I wrote a small helper script: